Here are ten reasons why your landscape—especially if it includes succulents—really needs rocks, large and small.

-In my latest video, Van Liew Garden Redo, San Diego landscape designer Steve McDearmon explains how he installs succulents amid swaths of warm-toned Mojave Gold gravel, Hickory Creek rubble rock, and Honey Quartz boulders.
+In my video, Van Liew Garden Redo, San Diego landscape designer Steve McDearmon explains how he installs succulents amid swaths of warm-toned Mojave Gold gravel, Hickory Creek rubble rock, and Honey Quartz boulders (all from Southwest Boulder and Stone).
 Though subtle, the rocks are as important as the plants.

-— They need no maintenance and look the same forever.
+— need no maintenance and look the same forever.

-— They contrast texturally with walls, pavement, and plants.
+— contrast texturally with walls, pavement, and plants.

-— They add color and cohesion to a landscape.
+— add color and cohesion to a landscape.

-— They moderate soil temperature, keeping it warmer in winter and cooler in summer.
+— moderate soil temperature, keeping it warmer in winter and cooler in summer.

-— They hold moisture in the soil and inhibit evaporation.
+— hold moisture in the soil and inhibit evaporation.

-— They prevent erosion by diffusing the impact of rain.
+— prevent erosion by diffusing the impact of rain.

-— They’re visually intriguing, especially when several sizes combine.
+— are visually intriguing, especially when several sizes combine.

-— By shading the soil, they prevent weeds from germinating.
-(And any that do pop up are easier to pull.)
+— prevent weeds from germinating by shading the soil.
+And any that do pop up are easier to pull.